redhat-partner-solutions/crucible/README.md

 # Crucible: OpenShift 4 Management Cluster Seed Playbooks

+❗ NOTICE OF UPCOMING DEPRECATION - EFFECTIVE APRIL 5th
+❗ Crucible's roles have been migrated to [_Red Hat CI OCP Ansible collection_](https://galaxy.ansible.com/ui/repo/published/redhatci/ocp/).
+❗ All of Crucible's playbooks will remain in this repo but the roles will be removed.

 > ❗ _Red Hat does not provide commercial support for the content of this repo.
 Any assistance is purely on a best-effort basis, as resource permits._